Meningitis can be a serious infection, and it can be contagious — which is why

 students to get meningitis vaccines.

-well and often, particularly before eating and after using the bathroom, and if you
+often, particularly before eating and after using the bathroom, and if you work closely

-work closely with kids (as in a daycare).
-Avoid close contact with someone who's obviously
+with kids (as in a daycare).
+Avoid close contact with someone who's obviously ill

 In some cases, doctors may give antibiotics to anyone who has been in close contact